 Non-reappointment.

-In this article, “good cause” means fair and honest reasons, regulated by good faith on the part of the employer, that are not trivial, arbitrary, or capricious, unrelated to business needs or goals, or pretextual.
+In this article, “good cause” means fair and honest performance-based reasons, regulated by good faith on the part of the employer, that are not trivial, arbitrary, or capricious, or pretextual.
 A two-year extension shall be accompanied by a letter from the DOL setting forth the areas of required improvement.

 If a librarian is given a two-year extension of his/her term appointment, a second review for continuing appointment, to determine whether the shortcoming identified by the DOL have been addressed, shall be conducted two years subsequent to the first such review.
 The outcome of the second review will be one of the following: